EgoRomanoff/growbe_landing/README.md

 ## Difficulties
 During the development , the main difficulties were:
-1. connecting and styling sliders;
+1. configuration and styling of sliders;
-2. creating styles for different screen sizes
+2. creating an adaptive layout.

+The problem of **configuration and styling of sliders** was to analyze the structure of the elements [Swiper.js](https://swiperjs.com/get-started) .
+Solution - detailed reading of the documentation 😃

+The problem of **creating rules for adaptive styling**

+When I working on this project, I encountered with **creating an adaptive layout** for the first time.
+So it became a problem for me.
+Thanks to this, I got acquainted with [CSS media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).